 The history of the Freethinker can also be divided up into eras based on the format of publication.
 Between 1881 and 2014, the magazine was a print journal.
 The first four editions (May-August 1881) were issued monthly.
 From 4 September 1881, the Freethinker was a weekly journal; this continued until the end of 1972, and from January 1973, it became a monthly again.
 In the early years, there were various special issues (such as Christmas 1881 and Summer 1893) which were particularly lavish and included many cartoons and pictorial, coloured wrappers.
 Over the years, the size of the journal varied enormously; at its largest there were 12 foolscap pages each week printed in a small font, although some of the ‘Specials’ were even larger.
 An accompanying and very basic webpage was launched in 1998.
 In 2014, the Freethinker went online only (the last print issue came out in May 2014), publishing on its own dedicated website until July 2021.
 Between then and December 2021, it published via the Patheos platform.
 In March 2022, the Freethinker returned to its own dedicated website and relaunched under Emma Park.

-Almost all of the journal’s published output since 1881 is now available for free to the public, most of it in the digital archive of print editions from 1881 until 2014 (forthcoming).
+Almost all of the journal’s published output since 1881 is now available for free to the public, most of it in our digital archive of print editions from 1881 until 2014 (an introduction to this archive from Bob Forder can be read here).
 You can find much of the 2014-2021 content here and here, though note that these years are available via the Internet Archive and are not hosted by us.
 They are, therefore, unorganised.
-Owing to factors beyond the our control, they are unlikely to be organised in the way that the digital print archive has been.
+Owing to factors beyond our control, they are unlikely to be organised in the way that the digital print archive has been.
 Note also that many of the articles published before the Patheos era appear on Patheos anyway, having been republished there (to clarify: only the articles between July and December 2021 were originally published on Patheos).
 Finally, all of the content from 2022 onwards is available through the website you are currently reading.

 List of editors